 innodb_large_prefix=ONon the slave so that the target and source have the same settings.

-The following file format related configuration parameters are deprecated and will be removed in a future release:
+The following file format related configuration options are deprecated and will be removed in a future MySQL version:

-These four configuration parameters were provided for creating tables compatible with earlier versions of
+These four configuration options were provided for creating tables compatible with earlier versions of

 InnoDBin MySQL 5.1.
-Now that MySQL 5.1 has reached the end of its product lifecycle, the parameters are no longer required.
+Now that MySQL 5.1 has reached the end of its product lifecycle, these options are no longer required.
 Also, the file format scheme, by which named file formats would be introduced as new features were added, was not used after introduction of the

 InnoDBformats have changed since the introduction of the